jokoul/project-19-Online-Note-App/README.md

 ## description

-This app allow to take note easily, it keeps notes store on cloud safely and available to users everywhere.
+This app allow to take notes easily, it keeps notes store on cloud safely and available to users everywhere.

 ## stack